 Take Rt.
 38 East towards Myrtle Beach from I-95 (you now about 1 hour 10 minutes left in your trip with any luck)

 Rt.
-38 East will merger onto Rt.
+38 East will merge onto Rt.
 501 South Continue on Rt.
 501 South through Conway.

 About 2 miles south of Conway on your right will be Rt.
 544 East.
 It is easy to miss, be looking for it.
 There is a traffic light there.